 Episode 58: "No One"

 The actress Arya failed to kill delivers her final monologue in the play based on Joffey's life, taking Arya's advice into consideration.
-She then leaved the stage, while a wounded Arya has been able to stumble backstage.
+She then leaves the stage, while a wounded Arya has been able to stumble backstage.
 The actress takes her to her room, patches her up, gives her soup and morphine.
 She offers Arya the chance to go with her, Arya says she won't put her in danger.

 Also, Scarface is back in action with an axe, killing members of the Men without Borders.